material-components/material-components-ios/contributing/checklist.md

 1. Make sure to use .leading and .trailing instead of .left and .right to support RTL languages correctly.
 1. If your view sets its constraints in `updateConstraints`, override `requiresConstraintBasedLayout` to return YES.
 1. Make sure your view does not add constraints which force its width/height to be a specific value.
-Prefer `intrinsicContentSize` along with content hugging/compression settings (see: `UIView`.)
+Prefer `intrinsicContentSize` along with content-hugging / compression settings (see: `UIView`.)
 1. Enter YES, NO or N/A